-The first fundamental to instill in young players is that sports are team games.
+Emphasize soccer is a TEAM sport.
 Teach them no team is going to win unless each player contributes.
-Everybody has to learn the fundamentals, the expected outcomes listed below, and hustle if the team is to play well and succeed.
 Make it clear that unless everybody does their part, the team has very little chance of playing well.
 This is the first step in building a team mentality.
-Let your players know the team always comes ahead of the individual.
+The team always comes ahead of the individual.
 Stress the idea every player is important, and that everyone must contribute to the team's effort.
 Most importantly, you have to mean those words.
 Don't fall into the trap of playing the same three players and not following the participation rule.
 Let every player know that he or she is going to be called upon to play and perform during every game.